dhevarghese/RAGNAROC-UI/cython/README.md

 - Extract ragnaroc.so file present in the tar folder.
 - Replace the newly generated `.so` file for the existing one, and you've successfully updated the model.
 Congratulations! :tada:

-We have to follow these steps for making any updates to the RAGNAROC model because cython generates a dll file on a windows machine, whereas linux systems (such as the AWS-EB server) requires a `.so` file.